shopped, cooked, trimmed the tree, decked the halls, and shopped some more. Now

 decorations outside, use a ladder, and always have someone with you who can

 hold the ladder steady.
-And before you go to bed, make it a point to always put
+And before you go to bed, make it a point to put

-away things that might be littering the floors of your home during the
+away things that might be littering the floors during the

-holidays, when there just seems to be a lot of extra paraphernalia everywhere.
+holidays, when there is often a lot of extra paraphernalia everywhere.

 Leave a light on near the stairs, and put nightlights in the bathrooms and